HChai01/HIVPRE/README.md

-# Feature encoding in HIVPRE
+# Feature encoding in the HIVPRE project
 This is the Java implementation for encoding features that require data processing.